Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Introduction

-\paragraph*{Quantum mutual information.} Analogous to~\eqref{eq:shannon-info}, the quantum mutual information can be expressed in terms of the quantum relative entropy in several ways~\cite{gupta2014multiplicativity,hayashi2016correlation,mckinlay2020decomposition}:
+\paragraph*{Quantum mutual information.} Analogous to~\eqref{eq:shannon-info}, the quantum mutual information can be expressed in terms of the quantum relative entropy $D$ in several ways~\cite{gupta2014multiplicativity,hayashi2016correlation,mckinlay2020decomposition}:

 Here, $\rho_{AB}$ is a bipartite quantum state on finite-dimensional Hilbert spaces $A$ and $B$ with marginal states $\rho_A$ and $\rho_B$, and the minimizations are over quantum states $\sigma_A$ and $\tau_B$.
 From the perspective of quantum information theory, it is desirable to extend the RMIs in~\eqref{eq:i-classical-0}--\eqref{eq:i-classical-2} from the classical to the quantum domain.
 However, there exist several quantum generalizations of the R\'enyi divergence.
-Commonly used are, for example, the Petz quantum R\'enyi divergence~\cite{petz1986quasi} and the sandwiched quantum R\'enyi divergence~\cite{wilde2014strong,mueller2013quantum}.
+Commonly used are, for example, the Petz divergence~\cite{petz1986quasi} and the sandwiched divergence~\cite{wilde2014strong,mueller2013quantum}.
 Consequently, various generalizations of the classical RMIs to the quantum setting are conceivable and discerning which of these generalizations are operationally relevant is not straightforward.

-This paper examines generalizations based on the Petz divergence, as this choice of divergence turns out to be suitable for generalizing the results in Table~\ref{tab:classical} from the classical to the quantum setting.
-Using the Petz divergence, we consider the following three types of Petz R\'enyi mutual information (PRMI) for $\alpha\in [0,\infty)$.
+This paper examines generalizations based on the Petz and the sandwiched divergence, as these choices of divergence turn out to be suitable for generalizing the aforementioned results in binary quantum state discrimination from the classical to the quantum setting.
+This generalization has been established in previous work for the non-minimized~\cite{hayashi2007error,nagaoka2006converse,audenaert2008asymptotic,mosonyi2014quantum,mosonyi2015two} and the singly minimized~\cite{hayashi2016correlation} case, and we will show the corresponding result for the doubly minimized case in forthcoming work~\cite{burri2025prmisrmi2}.

+Using the Petz divergence $D_\alpha$, we define the following types of Petz R\'enyi mutual information (PRMI) for $\alpha\in [0,\infty)$.